 (8)

-We simplify this model using the LASSO procedure (we refer to this simplified model as the ADL-own model thereafter), and then incorporate the marketing variables retained in the ADL-own model to the ADL-raw model (we refer to the resulted model as the ADL-intra model).
-In our model developing process at this stage, we initially simplify the general ADL model using the LASSO procedure.
-We then try to bring the potentially important variables (e.g., the price and promotions of the focal product and their dynamic terms) back to the model in a selective way (e.g., those retained in the ADL-own model will be included in the ADL-intra model).
-This supplementary parallel ADL model, i.e., model (7), by definition, has fewer explanatory variables compared to the corresponding general ADL model, model (6), and becomes less likely to suffer from multicollinearity compared to the latter.
-Thus, if the price and promotions of the focal product truly have effects on the product sales, it is unlikely that they will be removed out of both the ADL-own model and the ADL-raw model.
+We simplify the supplementary parallel ADL model shown in equation (8) using the LASSO procedure (we refer to the resulted model as the ADL-own model thereafter).
+We then incorporate the marketing variables retained in the ADL-own model into the ADL-raw model (we refer to the resulted model as the ADL-intra model).
+This enables us to selectively retain the potentially important variables in the ADL-intra model, such as the price and promotions of the focal product and their dynamic terms.
+If these variables get removed by the ADL-raw model, they will be added back to the ADL-intra model if they are retained by the ADL-own model.
+That is, we try to prevent the ADL-intra model from missing important variables at the cost of reduced efficiency.
+The supplementary parallel ADL model, i.e., in equation (8), by definition, has fewer explanatory variables compared to the general ADL model, i.e., in equation (7), and is less likely to suffer from multicollinearity compared to the latter.
+Thus, if the price and promotions of the focal product truly have effects on the product sales, it is less likely that they will be removed by both the ADL-raw model and the ADL-own model.

 Figure 2.
 An illustration for the three-stages of our proposed methods

-At the final stage, we integrate the ADL-intra model with the EWC method and the IC method respectively to account for the structural change problem.
-We implement the EWC method and the IC method to the ADL-intra model if the existence of any structural change is confirmed.
-We keep the forecasts generated by the ADL-intra model as the final forecasts otherwise.
+During the final stage, we integrate the ADL-intra model with the EWC method and the IC method respectively to account for the structural change problem.
+We implement the EWC method and the IC method to the ADL-intra model only if the presence of the structural change is confirmed.
+If this is not the case, we keep the forecasts generated by the ADL-intra model as the final forecasts.
 In this study, we conduct a sequential Chow test for up to 95% of the weeks in the estimation period.
-That is, for an estimation period of 160 weeks, we may conduct the Chow test for each of the 152 weeks.
-We initially conduct the Chow test assuming a structural change occurring at week 5 and we obtain the p-value.
+That is, if we have an estimation period of 160 weeks, we conduct the Chow test for each of the 152 weeks.
+For example, we initially conduct the Chow test assuming a structural change occurring at week 5 and we obtain the corresponding p-value.
 We then conduct the Chow test for week 6, 7, and so forth until week 156 and each time we obtain the p-value accordingly.
-We reserve at least 5% of the weeks for the estimation of the test.
+We keep at least 5% of the weeks for the estimation of the test.
 Thus, we may obtain up to 152 p-values in total.
-The null hypothesis of no structural change will be rejected only when none of these p-value is below the threshold.
+The null hypothesis of no structural change will be rejected if any of these p-values is below a threshold.
 To mitigate the multiple comparison problem, we adopt a very small threshold, i.e., 0.001.
-Previous studies have proposed alternative tests which focus on estimating the number of the multiple structural changes and their locations, and are usually associated with stringent assumptions (e.g., Donald W K Andrews, 1993; Donald W. K. Andrews & Ploberger, 1994; Bai & Perron, 1998, 2003; Brown, Durbin, & Evans, 1975).
-In this study, we only need to investigate the existence of the structural change.
-Thus, we conduct the sequential Chow test which serves for this purpose and simple to implement.
-We refer to the final resulted models as the ADL-intra-EWC model and the ADL-intra-IC model respectively and we expect these models to generate more accurate forecasts by taking into account the structural change problem.
-Figure 2 provides a guide to implementing the ADL-intra-EWC model.
-In Figure 2, the ADL-intra-IC model can be implemented analogously by replacing the EWC method with the IC method once we confirm that the model is subject to structrual change.
+Previous studies have proposed alternative tests which focus on estimating multiple structural changes and their locations and are usually associated with very stringent assumptions (e.g., Donald W K Andrews, 1993; Donald W. K. Andrews & Ploberger, 1994; Bai & Perron, 1998, 2003; Brown, Durbin, & Evans, 1975).
+In our study, we only need to know if structural change is present in our data.
+Thus, we conduct the sequential Chow test which is appropriate for that purpose and is also simple to implement.
+We refer to the final resulting models as the ADL-intra-EWC model and the ADL-intra-IC model respectively.
+Figure 2 provides a summary guide for the implementation of the ADL-intra-EWC model and the ADL-intra-IC model.

 The experimental design